cpoussot/benchmark_tensor/README.md

 ## Overview

 This repository accompany the article by C. Poussot-Vassal, I-V. Gosea, P. Vuillemin and A.C.
-Antoulas in ["Tensor-based multivariate function approximation: methods benchmarking and comparison"](https://arxiv.org/abs/2506.04791) currently under reviewing, and its extendded [arXiv](https://arxiv.org/abs/2506.04791) version (regularly updated).
+Antoulas in "Tensor-based multivariate function approximation: methods benchmarking and comparison", currently under reviewing, and its extendded [arXiv](https://arxiv.org/abs/2506.04791) version (regularly updated).
 The functions and script in this repository allow evaluating different codes for $n$-dimensional tensor approximation.
 More specifically, the current version evaluates the following codes:
 - ["mlf1" and "mlf2"](https://github.com/cpoussot/mLF), implementing the multivariate Loewner Framework (Alg.
-1 & 2) in Matlab
+1 & 2), in Matlab
-- ["mdspack"](https://mordigitalsystems.fr/), implementing the  multivariate Loewner Framework in Fortran (developped by MOR Digital Systems)
+- ["mdspack"](https://mordigitalsystems.fr/), implementing the  multivariate Loewner Framework, in Fortran (developped by MOR Digital Systems)
-- ["kan1"](https://github.com/andrewpolar), implementing a Kolmogorov Arnold Network in Matlab
+- ["kan1"](https://github.com/andrewpolar), implementing a Kolmogorov Arnold Network, in Matlab
-- ["paaa" and "paaaalr"](https://github.com/lbalicki/parametric-AAA), implementing the parametric AAA and its low rank version in Matlab
+- ["paaa" and "paaaalr"](https://github.com/lbalicki/parametric-AAA), implementing the parametric AAA and its low rank version, in Matlab
-- ["tensorflow"](https://www.tensorflow.org/?hl=fr), implementing the Multi Layer Perceptron in Python (not supported in this pacakge)
+- ["tensorflow"](https://www.tensorflow.org/?hl=fr), implementing the Multi Layer Perceptron, in Python (not supported yet in this package)

 ## Contributions claim